Solving adoption problems of a data-oriented industrial optimization tool

 Developer Collaboration

-I worked closely with development team to transfer my experimentations with JointJS and design specifications.
+I worked closely with the development team to transfer my experimentations with JointJS and design specifications.

 During the project, I regularly organised Design Reviews with developers.
 This is the perfect occasion for them to give their feedback on feasibility, ask about UI interactions, and it usually improves developer's involvement in the project.